suryanshkumar/online-joint-depthfusion-and-semantic/README.md

 # A Real-Time Online Learning Framework for Joint 3D Reconstruction and Semantic Segmentation for Indoor Scene.

 This is the official implementation of the RAL submission [**A Real-Time Online Learning Framework for Joint 3D Reconstruction and Semantic Segmentation for Indoor Scene**](link).

+This paper presents a real-time online vision framework to jointly recover an indoor scene's 3D structure and semantic label.
+Given noisy depth maps, a camera trajectory, and 2D semantic labels at train time, the proposed neural network learns to fuse the depth over frames with suitable semantic labels in the scene space.
+Our approach exploits the joint volumetric representation of the depth and semantics in the scene feature space to solve this task.
+For a compelling online fusion of the semantic labels and geometry in real-time, we introduce an efficient vortex pooling block while dropping the routing network in online depth fusion to preserve high-frequency surface details.
+We show that the context information provided by the semantics of the scene helps the depth fusion network learn noise-resistant features.
+Not only that, it helps overcome the shortcomings of the current online depth fusion method in dealing with thin object structures, thickening artifacts, and false surfaces.
+Experimental evaluation on the Replica dataset shows that our approach can perform depth fusion at 37, 10 frames per second with an average reconstruction F-score of 88\%, and 91\%, respectively, depending on the depth map resolution.
+Moreover, our model shows an average IoU score of 0.515 on the ScanNet 3D semantic benchmark leaderboard.

 If you find our code or paper useful, please consider citing